 Option 1: Bastion host

 The first and most basic option is the use of a bastion host.
-In this scenario (shown in figure 1 below), the firewall is placed between the Internet and the protected network.
+In this scenario, the firewall is placed between the Internet and the protected network.
 It filters all traffic entering or leaving the network.

 The bastion host topology is well suited for relatively simple networks (e.g. those that don't offer any public Internet services.)
 The key factor to keep in mind is that it offers only a single boundary.
 Once someone manages to penetrate that boundary, they've gained unrestricted (at least from a perimeter protection perspective) access to the protected network.
 This may be acceptable if you're merely using the firewall to protect a corporate network that is used mainly for surfing the Internet, but is probably not sufficient if you host a Web site or e-mail server.

 The second option, the use of a screened subnet, offers additional advantages over the bastion host approach.
 This architecture uses a single firewall with three network cards (commonly referred to as a triple homed firewall).

 The screened subnet provides a solution that allows organisations to offer services securely to Internet users.
 Any servers that host public services are placed in the Demilitarised Zone (DMZ), which is separated from both the Internet and the trusted network by the firewall.
 Therefore, if a malicious user does manage to compromise the firewall, he or she does not have access to the Intranet (providing that the firewall is properly configured).